Harbeer-Singh/Java-/README.md

-# java
+# Java
-this repository contains the programs i did using java
+This repository contains the programs i did using java
 <br>
 author  Harbeer singh()